BattletechModders/StrategicOperations/README.md

 	"ActivationCooldown": -1,
 	"Targeting": "ActorSelf",
 	"ResolveCost": 0,
-	"EffectData": [
+	"EffectData": []
-		{
-			"durationData": {
-				"duration": 1,
-				"stackLimit": 1
-			},
-			"targetingData": {
-				"effectTriggerType": "OnActivation",
-				"effectTargetType": "Creator",
-				"showInStatusPanel": false
-			},
-			"effectType": "StatisticEffect",
-			"Description": {
-				"Id": "StatusEffect-DeSwarmSwat",
-				"Name": "Battle Armor DeSwarmer Swat",
-				"Details": "mount",
-				"Icon": "uixSvgIcon_ability_precisionstrike"
-			},
-			"nature": "Buff",
-			"statisticData": {
-				"statName": "BattleArmorDeSwarmerSwat",
-				"operation": "Set",
-				"modValue": "0.3333",
-				"modType": "System.Single"
 }
-		},
-		{
-			"durationData": {
-				"duration": 1,
-				"stackLimit": 1
-			},
-			"targetingData": {
-				"effectTriggerType": "OnActivation",
-				"effectTargetType": "Creator",
-				"showInStatusPanel": false
-			},
-			"effectType": "StatisticEffect",
-			"Description": {
-				"Id": "StatusEffect-DeSwarmRollInit",
-				"Name": "Battle Armor DeSwarmer Roll",
-				"Details": "mount",
-				"Icon": "uixSvgIcon_ability_precisionstrike"
-			},
-			"nature": "Buff",
-			"statisticData": {
-				"statName": "BattleArmorDeSwarmerSwatInitPenalty",
-				"operation": "Set",
-				"modValue": "1",
-				"modType": "System.Int32"
-			}
-		},
-		{
-			"durationData": {
-				"duration": 1,
-				"stackLimit": 1
-			},
-			"targetingData": {
-				"effectTriggerType": "OnActivation",
-				"effectTargetType": "Creator",
-				"showInStatusPanel": false
-			},
-			"effectType": "StatisticEffect",
-			"Description": {
-				"Id": "StatusEffect-DeSwarmSwatDamage",
-				"Name": "Battle Armor DeSwarmer Swat Damage",
-				"Details": "mount",
-				"Icon": "uixSvgIcon_ability_precisionstrike"
-			},
-			"nature": "Buff",
-			"statisticData": {
-				"statName": "BattleArmorDeSwarmerSwatDamage",
-				"operation": "Set",
-				"modValue": "100.0",
-				"modType": "System.Single"
-			}
-		}
-	]
-}
 ```

-**New in 2.0.3.1**
+**New in 2.0.3.1** **updated in v3.0.0.0

+Deswarm by movement behavior is controlled by the `DeswarmMovementConfig` setting, rather than statistics in the abilityDef.

-`BattleArmorDeSwarmMovement` - string, ability def ID for new ability giving units a chance to deswarm BA from movement.
+`AbilityDefID` - string, ability def ID for new ability giving units a chance to deswarm BA from movement.
 Usable by mechs AND vehicles.

-Required stats to be set are all floats (System.Single):

-`MovementDeSwarmMinChance` - Minimum (or starting) % to successfully deswarm on movement.
+`BaseSuccessChance` - Minimum (or starting) % to successfully deswarm on movement.

-`MovementDeSwarmMaxChance` - Maximum % to successfully deswarm on movement.
+`MaxSuccessChance` - Maximum % to successfully deswarm on movement.

-`MovementDeSwarmEvasivePipsFactor` - Value set here is multiplied by # of evasive pips gained from movement and added to MinChance
+`EvasivePipsFactor` - Value set here is multiplied by # of evasive pips gained from movement and added to MinChance

-`MovementDeSwarmEvasiveJumpMovementMultiplier` - Value here is multiplier on chance from above if the movement was a jump (do a barrel roll!)
+`JumpMovementModifier` - Value here is multiplier on chance from above if the movement was a jump (do a barrel roll!)

+`UseDFADamage` bool, if true will use chassis dfa damage to deal damage on success (for jump moves)

+`LocationDamageOverride` - damage to be dealt if UseDFADamage = false

+`PilotingDamageReductionFactor`  damage will be reduced by (this value x piloting)%.
+So setting to 0.1 and a unit with Piloting 6 would only take 40% ("60% less") damage.

 After unit movement is complete, roll processes to determine if de-swarm occurs.
 IF so, the swarming BA is deposited randomly along the movement path.
-If move was a jump, the swarming BA will also take its DFASelfDamage to each suit in the squad.
+If move was a jump, the swarming BA will also take damage as defined above to each suit in the squad.

 ```
 {